 - Enable the desired languages in each new website, so editors can create and translate content in the sites.

-- Because the campaign websites are new and have their own URL Stands for "Uniform Resource Locator".
-Also known as a web address such as http://world.optimizely.com., the statistics views are empty until visitors generate traffic and queries.
+- Because the campaign websites are new and have their own URLUniform Resource Locator.
+Also known as a web address such as http://world.episerver.com.s, the statistics views are empty until visitors generate traffic and queries.

-- All websites share an index, so best bets, related queries, or autocomplete suggestions are already defined the campaign websites.
+- All websites share an index, so you have best bets, related queries, or autocomplete suggestions defined the campaign websites.

 - Similarly, any language-specific search optimization for all websites also applies to the campaign websites.

 - By definition, synonyms apply to all websites.
 Synonyms can be language-specific, as explained the style brand example above.